Serious crash blocking all Southern Motorway citybound lanes near Ellerslie

 All city-bound lanes on Auckland's Southern Motorway have been closed following an accident at Ellerslie.

+One witness said a person could be seen lying on the motorway and an ambulance had arrived to treat them.

-The police helicopter has landed on the motorway as part of the emergency response.
+A police helicopter has landed on the motorway as part of the emergency response.

 A police spokeswoman confirmed officers were responding to reports of a crash on the Southern Motorway near Ellerslie.